Moms Club of Alexandria City

 Impact and Reflection

 As an actual member of this club, I found this project particularly fulfilling.
-I was able to use my research, writing, and design skills to solve a problem that otherwise would have gone unaddressed, and to great effect.
-Despite the limitations of a proscriptive membership process, I was still able to restructure the way the information is displayed to simplify it for potential members.
+I was able to use my research, writing, and design skills to solve a problem that, if unaddressed, could seriously hurt the club's sustainability.
+Without growth from new members, the club would eventually dwindle to nothing.

 Headshot of a woman